 A few weeks back I wrote a blog post about The White House clown show of influencers and tyrants.
-This of course was inspired by one particular video of a flamboyant gay influencer parading about in dresses and over the top outfits, which the left in our country thought was fun, while the rest of us felt creeped out.
-It made me reflect on something though, the left loves these kinds of showy, cringeworthy performances.
+This of course was inspired by one particular video of a flamboyant gay influencer parading about in dresses and over-the-top outfits, which the left in our country thought was fun, while the rest of us felt creeped out.
+It made me reflect on something though, the left loves these kinds of showy, cringe-worthy performances.
 And so I had the concept to write this article, which unfortunately got delayed with my work for the Baltimore Republican Party.
 But now over 2 weeks later, I have finally gotten the time to sit down and write this composition.

 Now the title of this post should pretty much sum up the subject matter for those well educated in American History, but for those who actually have a life outside studying the in’s and out’s of our country’s past woes, I should probably explain exactly WHAT a “Minstrel Show” is.
 Minstrel Shows were a form of entertainment developed for Democrats in the early 19th century.
-The actors were usually white men in black face, although there were occasionally black actors or even all black groups that would put on these Minstrel Shows.
-The reason this became such a popular form of comedic entertainment among the Democrats is that Minstrel Shows always portrayed a stereotype of black people as happy, lazy dimwits who were ignorant to the world around them.
-Later on some of these performances began to criticize slavery and other aspects of society at the time, but for the most part the Minstrel Show was epitimous with the white Democrat mockery of slaves and later black freedmen.
+The actors were usually white men in black face, although there were occasionally black actors or even all-black groups that would put on these Minstrel Shows.
+The reason this became such a popular form of comedic entertainment among the Democrats is that Minstrel Shows always portrayed a stereotype of black people as happy, lazy dimwits who were ignorant of the world around them.
+Later on, some of these performances began to criticize slavery and other aspects of society at the time, but for the most part, the Minstrel Show was eponymous with the white Democrat mockery of slaves and later black freedmen.
 It was so much a part of the racist culture of the Democrats, a Minstrel Show character named Jim Crow became the namesake for the laws they used to oppress and segregate black people before the Civil Rights Era.
-And as I outlined in my first book, like the rest of the Democrats behaviors this trend never died out, they just found new ways to do it and new targets that would willingly accept the attention.
+And as I outlined in my first book, like the rest of the Democrat’s behaviors this trend never died out, they just found new ways to do it and new targets that would willingly accept the attention.

 This brings us to the start of the 21st Century.
 Now that the black Minstrel Show is by and large unacceptable, who can the Democrats mock now?
 Who was it acceptable to mock, and who would willingly make a spectacle of themselves?
 Well at some point someone it was the gays, especially gay men.
 And so the Gay Minstrel show was born.